-Florida Man In Easter Bunny Brawl Talks About His Furry Fist Fight
+Florida Man In Easter Bunny Brawl Is A Fugitive & Talks About His Furry Fist Fight

 ORLANDO (CBSMiami) – The man in the bunny suit is speaking out.
-That’s right, the guy in an Easter bunny suit caught on viral video punching another man outside an Orlando nightclub Sunday night says he was simply bar hopping with friends when he spotted another man and a woman fighting.
+That’s right, the guy in an Easter Bunny suit caught on viral video punching another man outside an Orlando nightclub Sunday night says he was simply bar hopping with friends when he spotted another man and a woman fighting.
 He hopped over to help the woman and let his furry fists fly.

 “So I got over there so I could break up the fight and, with me trying to break up the fight, he got on top of her, and hit her, so I had to try a different method basically to break up the fight, which actually worked,” explained Antoine McDonald to WESH 2 News.